Copyright © 2022

 4.2.7.
 How to Modify the Query in Span

-If you want to modify the query string in the span (high cardinality tag), use ObservationFilter to update the tag value.
-For example, you could perform query sanitization, truncation, etc.
+If you want to modify the query string in the span (in high cardinality tags), use ObservationFilter to update the tag value.
+For example, you could perform sanitization, truncation, etc on the query.

-This approach is generally applicable to modify the tags in span.
+This approach is generally applicable to modify any tags in span.

 ObservationFilter is applied when the observation stops.
 The modification will not be available for timers created by DefaultMeterObservationHandler since it sets the timers at observation start.